Angmering Village Preschool

 Every early year’s setting is required to make clear to parents and carers what their offer to support young children with SEND means in practice.

+Angmering Village Preschool operates from the Village Hall, Station Road, Angmering.
+BN16 4HL.
+There is a car park for hall users with a disabled parking space.
 We are a small, friendly, caring preschool committed to being inclusive and providing the best care and opportunities that we can for each child’s development and progress whatever their individual needs.

-In the first instance we invite parents to visit with their child to get a feel for what our setting is like, meet the staff and to have a general chat about what our setting offers and what you want for your child in a childcare setting.
+In the first instance we invite parents to visit with their child to get a feel for what our setting is like, to meet the staff and have a general chat about what our setting offers and what you want for your child in a childcare setting.
 At this stage, if your child has already been identified as having special educational needs and/or disabilities (SEND) we will discuss this with you and how we can best provide for your child at our setting, taking advice and working with any other professionals already involved.
 If no special needs have yet been identified, but you have concerns, we would encourage you to share those concerns so that we can offer you advice and support and possibly put you in touch with other professionals who could help further.

 Parents can always speak to their child’s keyworker if they are concerned about any area of their child’s development or speak to the Manager or Deputy who also act as the setting’s SENCOs.